 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-As a dog owner, I have found that leash training is the best way to get them used to the invisible fence.
-Make sure you have a long leash handy so that you can keep your pet close by while they’re getting used to the boundary.
+As a dog owner, I have found that leash training is the best way to get my pet used to the invisible fence.
+I always make sure to have a long leash handy so that I can keep my pet close by while they’re getting used to the boundary.
 With the right approach, you can make sure that your pet has a positive association with the fence and understands its boundaries.
 It’s important to note that training your dog to use an invisible fence is crucial for the success of the containment system.
 While it may require some time and effort, with a well-thought-out plan and proper preparation, the training process can be made simple and effective.

-Correction will come as a second step in the training.
+Correction should only come when your dog has grasped boundary training.
 Right now, the dog is to be introduced to the boundary only.

 Dog retreats are a great place to introduce your dog to an invisible fence.
 A dog retreat is a safe, enclosed area where your dog can explore and get used to the fence without the worry of them running off.